hritik2899/System-Design/README.md

 In order to maintain consistency before and after a transaction relational databases follow ACID properties.
 Let us understand these terms:

-### Atomic

-All operations in a transaction succeed or every operation is rolled back.

-### Consistent
+## ACID Properties

+ACID properties are a set of principles that ensure reliable processing of database transactions.
+Each property guarantees different aspects of transaction handling:

+- **Atomic**: All operations within a transaction are completed successfully, or none of them are.
+If any part of the transaction fails, all changes made during the transaction are rolled back, leaving the database in its original state.

-On the completion of a transaction, the database is structurally sound.
+- **Consistent**: Upon the successful completion of a transaction, the database transitions from one valid state to another.
+The integrity of the database is maintained according to the defined rules, such as constraints, cascades, and triggers.

-### Isolated

-Transactions do not contend with one another.
-Contentious access to data is moderated by the database so that transactions appear to run sequentially.

-### Durable

-Once the transaction has been completed and the writes and updates have been written to the disk, it will remain in the system even if a system failure occurs.
+- **Isolated**: Transactions are executed independently and in isolation from one another.
+Even if multiple transactions are executed concurrently, they do not interfere with each other, and the final result is as if each transaction was processed sequentially.

+- **Durable**: Once a transaction has been committed, it remains permanent.
+Even in the event of a system failure, the changes made by the transaction are preserved, typically through the use of logs or backups.

 ## BASE